pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.38) [02/10/2016] Rewrite complete up to 6.6.**

+The chapter about lighting had gone through little modifications: just a bit of extra info about the mods and new downscaled and clean screenshots, that is all.

 **(v0.37) [02/10/2016] Rewrite complete up to 6.5.**

 I have revamped the chapter 6.4 about new textures, focusing on giving the Wasteland a way better look.
 I had the chapter finished last night, but then I decided to replace _UHQ Terrain Overhaul_ for _Terrain Pack_ from NMC, to ensure maximum compatibility.